E-commerce

 Cross-border returns

-Re-importing returned merchandise can have a cost: anticipate this in your policy and margins.
+Reimporting returned goods can have a cost: account for it in your policy and margins.

 Data for support

-Clearly display target delivery times by region in your FAQ to reduce tickets; an assistant can repeat these rules consistently.
+Clearly state target delivery times by region in your FAQ to reduce tickets; an assistant can repeat those rules consistently.

 Priority markets